A proceeding before the Labour Relations Board involves the parties named in an application.

 However, a person or organization not named in the application may want to participate because they believe they have an interest in the decision the Board makes.
-In order to do so, they must make an application to the Board for standing.
+To do so, they must make an application for standing.

 There are three types of standing: